NNPDF/pineappl/docs/cli-tutorial.md

 ## `pineappl plot`: Show me a plot of the predictions!

-Often plotting predictions is a good way to start understanding them.
+Often a good way to start understanding predictions is to plot them.
 Fortunately, this is easy with PineAPPL:

     pineappl --silence-lhapdf plot LHCB_WP_7TEV.pineappl.lz4 CT18NNLO > plot.py